Bellbotics/bellbotics/README.md

 # Disclaimer

-All projects listed here are educational and architectural demonstrations.
+All projects listed are architectural demonstrations.

-They are not financial advice, production systems for sale, or endorsements of any specific technology.
+They are not financial advice, production trading systems, or endorsements of any specific technology.

-They are reference implementations demonstrating distributed systems and AI orchestration principles.
+They are reference implementations demonstrating distributed systems and governed AI orchestration principles.